 Housing Office Fall Request Process

-Each spring semester, currently-enrolled students request housing for the next academic year through participation in the annual housing Sign-Ups process.
+Each spring semester, currently enrolled students request housing for the next academic year through the myWestmont Portal.
 This process is normally spread out from February-April to allow ample time for students, and is described in detail below.

 3 Steps to Request Housing

-- Watch for an email notification from Housing on the notification date for the type of housing you requested.
+- Watch for an email from Housing on the notification date for the type of housing you requested.
 This email will give you the status of your request.
 If your request is approved, you will need to attend the virtual selection event.
-If your request is not approved, you will need to return to the request forms to submit an alternative request.
+If your request is not approved, you will need to return to the request forms to submit an alternative request (if you've not done so already).

 - Attend your selection event if your request is approved.
 If at least one member from your group (or your pre-authorized proxy) does not attend and select a room, your entire request may go to the bottom of the list or be removed from that housing option.